 You can see how these numbers will alternate between “4” and “8” based on the math.

-The best way to know if an items is at it’s lowest markdown is if it’s at 70% off, that is the last markdown level on merchandise at Target (with the exception of holiday/seasonal merchandise, they go down to 90% off).
+The best way to know if an item is at it’s lowest markdown is if it has been marked down to 70% off, that is the last markdown level on merchandise at Target (with the exception of holiday/seasonal merchandise, they go down to 90% off).
 If you see an item at 70% off, that will be the lowest it will go.

 If you have any questions let me know?